The Golden Age Of Popular Music

 In the 1970s a large number of new genres and ideas were born.

 There were almost as many high quality acts as in the 1960s.
-But it’s also important to note that today’s problems already emerged in that decade, and great music already started to become a niche product as the industry started to flood the market with mass-compatible, low quality music.
+But it’s also important to note that today’s problems already emerged in that decade, and great music already began to become a niche product as the industry started to flood the market with mass-compatible, low quality music.

 It was in the 1980s when things started to go terribly wrong.

 While the 80s were a very colorful and innovative decade, music also became highly commercialized, and terribly bad music started to dominate the charts in the second half of the decade, a situation that got worse ever since.
-While about 50% of the greatest songs of that Golden Age Of Popular Music had been written in the 1960s and quality only slightly diminished in the 1970s, some trends in the 70s and 80s already made it clear that the glory days were about to end.
+While almost 50% of the greatest songs of the Golden Age Of Popular Music had been written in the 1960s and quality only slightly diminished in the 1970s, some trends in the 70s and 80s already made it clear that the glory days were about to end.